webyrd/mediKanren/biolink/README.md

   * some notion of novelty: how interesting is this result?

+### Graph queries

+* Given a query graph
+  * set of nodes
+    * known concepts with CURIEs
+    * unknown concepts, possibly with known category/type
+  * set of edges with known predicate/relation/type
+* Produce a result graph
+  * this is the query graph augmented with instantiations and their metadata
+  * unknown query nodes are bound to (possibly multiple) concepts with CURIEs
+    * contain other information? confidence (the right concept)? relevance?
+  * query edges are bound to (possibly multiple) result edges linking concepts
+    * subject, object
+    * type
+    * negated
+    * `provided_by`
+    * `has_evidence`
+    * publications
+    * confidence (how likely a result is to be true)
+    * relevance (how important a result would be if true; not a biolink property)

+* Strategy for producing result graph
+  * synonymization, within and across knowledge graphs
+    * high confidence: `equivalent_to`
+    * low confidence: `xref`
+  * kg-specific base confidence in edges
+  * improving confidence when possible to double-check
+  * determine relevance (e.g., drug is safe (approved or passed phase 1 trial))

 ### UI

 * concept distance for (potentially cross-KG) synonyms (similar to ISA checkbox)